-Now, one of the hottest decorating trends is ‘upcycling,’ where you take an item that you or someone else no longer uses and offers it a second life with a whole new purpose.
-For apartment dwellers, like those at www.eastownla.com and others, this is not only an economically and environmentally responsible, it’s also a great way to achieve unique results in items you already have at home; also fun to make.
+Now, one of the hottest decorating trends is ‘upcycling,’ where you take an item that you or someone else no longer uses and offer it a second life with a whole new purpose.
+For apartment dwellers, this is not only economically and environmentally responsible, but it’s also a great way to achieve unique results in items you already have at home, even fun to make.

 Priming Your Piece

-Depending on the smoothness of wood, you need to choose the right sandpaper weight to attain the evenest surfaces.
+Depending on the wood’s smoothness, you need to choose the right sandpaper weight to attain the evenest surfaces.
 For rough wood, use coarse sandpaper, then lighter sandpaper, all the time working in the direction of the wood grain.
 If working with a smooth surface, use light sandpaper; overall, make sure you wipe away any dust using a damp, lint-free cloth – a microfiber generally works well.

 The type of paint you choose depends on the finish you intend to have and the surface you’re painting.
-Use a good quality brush to apply the chosen paint evenly, ensuring that it gets into all the nooks and crannies – you might have to use a smaller brush for the small bits.
-For your larger surfaces, using a mini roller kit and work in a single direction to avoid leaving marks.
+Use a good quality brush to apply the chosen paint evenly, ensuring that it gets into all the nooks and crannies – you might have to use a smaller brush for the little bits.
+Use a mini roller kit and work in a single direction to avoid leaving marks for your larger surfaces.

 Adding Special Effects

-If you are going for the distressed look, now is the time to work on some choice areas using sandpaper; however, don’t get overzealous – aim for different sanding degrees on edges where wear is expected to occur naturally.
-You may even paint two coats of different color hues to reveal contrast when sanding areas of the top coat.
+If you are going for the distressed look, now is the time to work on some choice areas using sandpaper; however, don’t get overzealous – aim for various sanding degrees on edges where wear is expected to occur naturally.
+You may even paint two coats of different color hues to reveal contrast when sanding topcoat areas.

 To add pattern, purchase or make a stenciling kit, or even try decoupage, a craft that is making a comeback.
 If upcycling a chest of drawers or dresser, you should consider changing the hardware using inexpensive handles and knobs.

 Finally, apply a clear wax or varnish of your choice to seal everything, finish off and keep your furniture looking great for longer.
-In addition, Lantern & Scroll makes electric lanterns that you can pair with your upcycled furniture for a great finish.
-However, choose acrylic based varnish since it will not ‘yellow’ the color.
+Lantern & Scroll makes electric lanterns that you can pair with your upcycled furniture for an excellent finish.
+However, choose acrylic-based varnish since it will not ‘yellow’ the color.

 Follow the instructions on the tins, and ensure that you use a good quality brush for the best results.
-If using wax, dark is good for an antiqued or distressed look, while clear wax will change color slightly for a more natural finish compared to varnish.
+If using wax, dark is suitable for an antiqued or distressed look, while clear polish will change color slightly for a more natural finish than varnish.